bhorn9/pion_lss_code/README.md

 -sigma is the scale of Gaussian smoothing for both initial and evolved conditions.
 -cs2_0 and cv2_0 are the present day values of the dimensionless sound speed and viscosity EFT parameters.

 Gaussian_ICs.py
 generates Gaussian initial conditions for the pion field and outputs them as a text file.
 The desired linear power spectrum can be calculated from a CLASS output file (given as a .dat file) or can be fit using either the Eisentein-Hu or the BBKS analytic fitting formula.

-PiLASTIC.py/PiLASTIC++.cpp
+PLASTIC.py/PLASTIC++.cpp
 evolves the pion field from the initial conditions until nonlinear structure begins to form, and produces a snapshot of pi(x), pi'(x) and delta(x) as a text file.
 This step can be run either in Python or in C++.
-PiLASTIC++ requires having the FFTW3 library installed.
-To compile in Ubuntu, use the command g++ PiLASTIC++.cpp -std=c++17 -lfftw3 -lm
+PLASTIC++ requires having the FFTW3 library installed.
+To compile in Ubuntu, use the command g++ PLASTIC++.cpp -std=c++17 -lfftw3 -lm

 Plots.py
 generates graphs of the power spectra and 3D fields for pi(x), pi'(x), and delta(x).

 ******************************************************************